Disabled man joins European Space Agency's astronaut programme

 John McFall, 41, joined 16 men and women selected for the European Space Agency's (Esa) first new class of astronauts in 13 years.

 His right leg was amputated after a motorcycle crash when he was 19.
-He became a professional athlete and represented the UK as a paralympic.
+He became a professional athlete and represented Team GB at the Paralympics.

 Another British woman, Rosemary Coogan, was selected as a career astronaut.